Ricordy/SL-SmartContracts/README.md

 <!-- TOC --><a name="update-the-env-file-"></a>
 ### Update the .env file 🚑

-The variables are later use in the code, so to have the full experience, feel the .envExample and remove the “Example” part.
+The variables are later used in the code, so to have the full experience, feel the .envExample and remove the “Example” part.

 - Alchemy - https://www.alchemy.com/
 - Private key - your development wallet private key.